scalar-labs/scalardl/docs/trouble-shooting-guide.md

 There are a few easy cases to get it.
 For example, there is a case where the previous update has been executed properly, but the last update is wrong.
 However, in these cases, you have to find the wrong update just after the updating has been executed.
 This isn't realistic.
 In general, after many updates, you have to find the last update which has been executed properly and you have to find also an update which the data has become wrong.

 Unfortunately, in many cases, you can only trace updates one by one.
-You have lots of logs including logs of your applications, logs of Scalar DB/DL, and logs of the storage like Cassandra.
+You have lots of logs including logs of your applications, logs of ScalarDB/DL, and logs of the storage like Cassandra.
 In general, we recommend you start checking logs of your applications at first because it is easier to read logs of your applications than others.

 We show a hint to find the wrong transaction.
 It is `tx_version` or `age`.

-When you use Scalar DB, you can see the actual records in the storage.
+When you use ScalarDB, you can see the actual records in the storage.
 You can get `tx_version` which shows how many times the record has been updated.
 When you have a doubt about consistency around T times updating the record according to logs of your application, if T is nearly the current `tx_version`, you figure out that the doubtful transaction was executed recently.

 You can get all mutation procedures for each asset with ScalarDL.
 You can know how many times the asset has been updated by `age` as `tx_version`.
 A record which is specified `id` and `age` is one of the procedures which has the previous state `input` and the current state `output` which has been updated by a contract(transaction).
 You can also know which contract has been executed for the asset by `contract_id`.
 These hints help you to find the corresponding logs in your application.